The Lost Fort

 The town hall of Antwerp is late Gothic in style, one of the finest town halls in Belgium.

-The well in front of it shows the foundation legend of Antwerp - (H)ant werpen
+The well in front of it shows the foundation legend of Antwerp - the name is said to have gone back to (H)ant werpen

 (Hand Throwing).
-Some evil giant took a toll from every ship passing on the nearby Scheldt river and cut the hand off everyone who didn't pay, until a Roman soldier named Silvio Brabo put an end to it by cutting the hand off the giant.
-He threw the hand into the river, and on that island Antwerp was built.
+Some evil giant took a toll from every ship passing on the nearby Scheldt river and cut the hand off everyone who didn't pay, until a Roman soldier named Silvio Brabo put an end to it by cutting the giant's hand off in turn.
+Silvio threw the hand into the river, and on that island Antwerp was built.

 , a headland.
 The oldest remaining part of the town is the castle Het Steen